genie-team/graphql-genie/docs/GraphQLGenieAPI.md

 ```

 Import data into the store.
 Note any relationship fields must also either exist already or also be part of the data provided.

+If `generateMigrations` is configured to true a `importData` mutation will be created in your API that calls this function.

 **data**